iamonnox/tradecontrol/docs/tc_functions.md

 Trade Control is a production system.
 We tend to regard all technology from a user's perspective, not the producers.
 Indeed, the famous Turing Test for AI is viewed from this perspective, and we are going to provide a production-based alternative later.
 In the meantime, it is easy to understand that car drivers have a very different take on their vehicles to those responsible for its manufacture.
 The user perspective also results in a tendency to identify machines with technology generally, but a simple table is also technology, as is paint on the wall.
 Both car and table are assemblages made in the Secondary Industry sector; therefore, they are produced the same way, deploying very similar production systems in their factories (the production system for furniture manufacture is actually more complex than that used by the automotive industry, because its underlying data structure is not a simple tree).
 Furthermore, machines are not the same as technological systems, and nor are they the same as the materials that make them, which are also engineered.
 The need to provide clear, functional definitions is involved; nevertheless, applying Systems Engineering principles to the production process, we can do this quite simply.

-The kind of Workflow in the demo is taking place _inside_ the Node Core.
+The kind of Workflow in the demo is taking place _inside_ the Node.
 However, it is possible to externalise the Workflow by connecting nodes in the form of a supply chain.
 To explain this capability, we are going to continue with the manufacturing theme, and look at the matter in terms of Assemblages.
 It will also apply to any kind of activity, but services tend to have convoluted supply chains, whereas in manufacturing they are very structured, and hence can be described with greater clarity.
 We can also example an object that is familiar to all: the car.
 Because Trade Control is a production system it is also recursive; so, if you have completed the demo, you will know in principle how to model and produce vehicles of any complexity.
 Trade Control will not, however, orchestrate production inside a real car factory, because it has had the manufacturing side removed.
 The [sharpNode](tc_history.md#sharpnode) schema 2002 could achieve this, although it is in an alien language that engineers would not currently appreciate.

 ### Assemblages